shnarazk/splr/README.md

 If you want to certificate unsatisfiability, use `--certify` or `-c` and use proof checker like [Grid](https://www21.in.tum.de/~lammich/grat/).

-Firstly run splr with the certificate option.
+Firstly run splr with the certificate option `-c`.

 ```plain
 $ splr -c cnfs/unif-k3-r4.25-v360-c1530-S1028159446-096.cnf